lukepearce/lukepearce.co.uk/_content/3-writing/2-notes/2012-11-15-dissertation-notes.md

 ---
 title: Dissertation Notes
 ---
+I've got to decide on a dissertation topic before Christmas.
+Here are some of my initial notes and thoughts on what I'd like to write 5,000 words on.

+--

 ### Quotes
 > “Hold on, let me look that up.
 I just happen to have to sum of human knowledge in my pocket.”